Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Concluding Remarks

 \section{Concluding Remarks}

 Due to a wide range of applications in many areas of applied science, much attention has been dedicated towards the development of estimation algorithms for generalized linear models.
-In the past decades, various data augmentation algorithms have been brought forward that have steadily increased accessibility and popularity of Bayesian estimation techniques in the context of discrete choice models.

-In this article, we introduce a number of sampling algorithms based on the data augmentation algorithm of \cite{pol-etal:bay_inf}.
-These algorithms may be used to estimate parameters in the most commonly encountered discrete choice models and are suited to model binary, categorical and binomial outcomes.
-The samplers are easily implemented, intuitively appealing and allow for a conditionally Gaussian posterior of the regression effects in logit, multinomial logit and binomial logit regression type models.

-While Gibbs sampling algorithms are well-known and require only minimal tuning, it has been recently noted that estimation based on Metropolis-Hastings algorithms exhibit higher estimation efficiency, especially in applications with imbalanced data \citep{joh-etal:mcm}.
-To counteract efficiency loss in such settings, we develop a novel MCMC boosting strategy based on marginal data augmentation and apply it to the introduced sampling algorithms.
-The proposed UPG algorithms combine the appeal of Gibbs samplers with a comparative level of sampling efficiency, even in unbalanced cases.
-This is demonstrated via extensive simulation studies and a real data application.
+In the past decades, various DA algorithms have been brought forward that have steadily increased accessibility and popularity of Bayesian estimation techniques in the context of regression models for binary and categorical outcomes.
+In this article, we introduce new sampling algorithms based on P\'{o}lya-Gamma mixture representations for estimation of these models.
+The algorithms are easily implemented, intuitively appealing and allow for a conditionally Gaussian posterior distribution of the regression effects in binary, multinomial and binomial logistic regression frameworks.
+To counteract potentially inefficient sampling behavior, we develop a novel parameter expansion strategy and apply it to the introduced sampling algorithms as well as to probit frameworks.
+This results in a comparative level of sampling efficiency, even in scenarios where outcomes are heavily imbalanced, as is demonstrated via extensive simulation studies and real data applications.

+A number of future research avenues worth exploring come readily to mind.
+First, the proposed family of DA and MCMC boosting schemes could be extended to accommodate other types of limited outcomes such as ordered or count data.
+Second, we approached the problem of efficiency comparisons mostly empirically and left theoretical aspects largely unexplored.
+Extending the theoretical results of \cite{choi2013polya} and \cite{joh-etal:mcm}, among others, might be fruitful and assessing convergence rates of the proposed sampling schemes more formally may reveal additional insights.
+Finally, it is well-known that scale-based parameter expansion leads to faster convergence of expectation-maximization algorithms \citep{liu-etal:par}.
+It may be worth to investigate whether the proposed location-based expansion leads to additional efficiency gains in this context.